gabyx/HPCJobConfigurator/README.md

-# HPC Cluster Job Configurator
+# Job Configurator for Cluster Computing
 ## Python module to generate highly configurable user-defined jobs on a high-performance cluster

 If you are doing high performance computing on a linux cluster and are bored from dealing with tons of configurations files for maintaining a parallel job configuration.